-Who should you root for in the World Cup when your country isn't even in it
+Who you should root for in the World Cup when your country isn't even in it

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.